 Reincarnation is a central belief in most cultures, yet not acknowledged within the western mind.
 By not reincarnating the cycle of life is seen as linear and finite.

-Origen of Alexandria (184-253 ACE), one of Christianity’s earlier and greatest theologians believed in reincarnation.
-In 545 ACE, Emperor Justinian composed a papal decree that made reincarnation punishable by death.
+Origen of Alexandria (184-253 ACE), one of Christianity’s greatest theologians believed in reincarnation.
+In 545 ACE, Roman Emperor Justinian composed a papal decree that made reincarnation punishable by death.
 Pope Vigilius refused to sign the decree and was placed in jail.
 Vigilius escaped so Justinian enacted the law himself.

 Message: The past is repeating itself for you to learn from it and move forward.
 Allow your past to provide the information or inspiration you need in the present to help you explore all possibilities for your future.
 Embrace your infinite nature by enjoying each and every moment.

 “To see a world in a grain of sand and heaven in a wild flower.
 Hold infinity in the palms of your hand and eternity in an hour.” – William Blake